eclipse-edc/Connector/docs/developer/decision-records/2022-09-18-ids-catalog-request-filtering/README.md

     .map(map -> objectMapper.convertValue(map, typeRef))
     .orElse(/*should never occur!!*/)
 ```

+Existing `ContractOfferQuery` will be used to transport both `Range` and filtering criteria to lower layers.

 And now, they can be applied to `AssetIndex` search query when constructing the `Catalog` response: